Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/rewards/configure-rewards.md

 - Type: `Checkbox`

 ### `Move To`
-<kbd>Right-Click</kbd> a row and select `Move To` to move a selected reward to a new group.
+:kbd{value="Right-Click"} a row and select `Move To` to move a selected reward to a new group.

 - Type: `Option`

 ### `Move All To`
-<kbd>Right-Click</kbd> a group and select `Move All To` to move all rewards within the selected group to a new group.
+:kbd{value="Right-Click"} a group and select `Move All To` to move all rewards within the selected group to a new group.

 - Type: `Option`